williamsantosa/ucsc-cs/README.md

 - Talk about the 10 things you need, and overview of what they are
 - Maybe take 1 per quarter

-### Major Requirements (2020 Graduates)
+### Major Requirements (2020)

+- Might be slightly outdated, but this is what we did to graduate
-The major requirements differ for each major, but the lower divisions are fairly similar
+- The major requirements differ for each major, but the lower divisions are fairly similar
+- Add something something, link updated page and our 2020 page for graduating

 #### B.S in Computer Science